Tong-H/i18n-plan/README.md

 # [Commands](#commands)

-The following listed commands is used to collect and translate items

 - Collect and Update Locale Language Files

 This command will search for the `.lan.json` files in the root directory, and merges all the items within the files to generate the reference language file.
 This file will serve as the basis for updating other languages.